PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_repair_nchw_concat_global_pool_conv_axes` as the next bounded raw- map helper.
-Preserve the generic Concat/global-Mean/Reshape/Conv grammar, filter/channel equation, shape-constant ownership, public boundaries, metadata, and statistics while replacing its producer snapshot with one maintained index and a complete pre-mutation plan.
+3. Audit `_repair_nchw_concat_transpose_conv_axes` as the next bounded sibling repair.
+Preserve Concat/passthrough/Transpose/(Transpose)Conv topology, filter/channel equations, public/fan-out boundaries, shape metadata, statistics, and the direct versus transposed output contract while replacing its producer snapshot with one maintained index and a complete pre-mutation plan.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.